Here’s A Step-By-Step Registration Guide To PADU (Plus Latest Updates)

 Quick tip; you can also opt for a physical sign up process for PADU, at their physical counters located here.

-Do you have questions on the registration or anything else regarding PADU?
-Why not check out or FAQs here;
+Do you have questions about the registration or anything else regarding PADU?
+Why not check out our FAQs here:

 PADU stands for Pangkalan Data Utama.